Piyush-T31/WRF_Projects_YellowSea/README.md

 # WRF Yellow Sea

 For this project, we run the wrf real case in a 2-nested domain over the yellow to observe marine fog and do forecasting for the FATIMA project.
-The FATIMA project essentially is a ship navigating through the yellow sea and collecting meaningful data to study marine fog.
+The Fog and Turbulence Interactions in the Marine Atmosphere (FATIMA) project essentially is a ship navigating through the yellow sea and collecting meaningful data to study marine fog.

 ### WRF-ARW Modeling System  ###